LionAG/Chat-GPT-Save/README.md

 ## How to use

+You can now install the extension using this [link](https://addons.mozilla.org/en-US/firefox/addon/gptsave).

 The extension requires manual adding to the browser as it is not yet signed.

 1. Download and unpack the archive.